-- 3.34.
-Seismic categorization is the process by which an item of the nuclear installation is assigned to a seismic category in accordance with its required performance during and after the occurrence of an earthquake event, in addition to other classifications such as safety, quality and maintenance classifications.
-The relevant acceptance criterion associated with the item is part of the categorization. - 3.35.
-Based on the current state-of-the-practice and regulatory requirements in Member States, this Specific Safety Guide recommends the grouping of the whole set of SSCs of the nuclear installation in three seismic categories: - a) Seismic Category 1 - b) Seismic Category 2 - c) Seismic Category 3 - 3.36.
+3.33.3.3.4.
+The whole sets of SSCs of the nuclear installation should be grouped in different eategories at the beginning of the seismic design process to assign them specific levels of the vibratory ground motion earthquake and the performance criteria according to their safety significance.
+Therefore, sSeismic categorization is the process by which an item of the nuclear installation is assigned to a seismic category in accordance with its required performance during and after the occurrence of an earthquake event, in addition to other classifications such as safety, quality assurance and maintenance classifications.
+The relevant acceptance criterion associated with the item is part of the categorization.

+3.34.
+The seismic categorization should be performed by the design organization of the nuclear installation through a multi-disciplinary team of specialists led by the system engineers.

+3.35.
+Based on the current state-of-the-practice and regulatory requirements in Member States, this Specific Safety Guide recommends the grouping of the whole set of SSCs of the nuclear installation in three seismic categories:

+- a) Seismic Category 1

+- b) Seismic Category 2

+- c) Seismic Category 3

+3.36.
 The Seismic Category 1 is the group constituted by the items required to remain functional during and/or after the occurrence of the SL-2 design basis earthquake.
-An item in this category should maintain its functionality and/or structural integrity (depending on functional requirements) and adequate seismic margin should be provided to ensure that no cliff edge effects may be produced.
+An item in this category should maintain its functionality and/or structural integrity (depending on functional requirements) and adequate seismicafety margin should be provided to ensure that no cliff edge effects may be produced.